nasa-gibs/mrf/doc/MUG.md

 `-co OPTIONS="LERC_PREC=0.01 V1=ON"`

-MRF tiles compressed with LERC can be further encoded with zlib (DEFLATE), which sometimes results in better compression at a slight expense of speed.
+MRF tiles compressed with LERC can be further encoded with zlib (DEFLATE), which can improve the compression at the expense of speed.
 DEFLATE speed is asymmetric, decompression being faster than compression, so it does not affect read speeds as much as it does writes.
+DEFLATE is significantly slower than LERC, so it should be used only when the size is critical.
 To add DEFLATE to LERC, add "DEFLATE:ON" to the list of options.
 This example sets both the LERC precision and the extra DEFLATE option:

 `-co OPTIONS="LERC_PREC=0.01 DEFLATE=ON"`

-Once set, the LERC_PREC value will be used for all subsequent writes into the respective MRF.
+When set, the LERC_PREC value will be used for all subsequent writes into the respective MRF.

 ## JPEG Compression

 The JPEG compression depends on the internal GDAL libjpeg.
 It can handle 8 or 12 bit data.
 It can have up to 10 bands in pixel interleave mode.
-Note that only 8 bit JPEGs with 1 or 3 bands are suitable for web services in most cases.
+Note that only 8 bit JPEGs with 1 or 3 bands are suitable for web tile services in most cases.

 The QUALITY setting is directly passed to JPEG library as the Q factor, the default value being 85.
 Values between 0 and 100 are supported, the common range being between sixty and eighty five, larger values producing visually better results at the cost of increased size.
 For the exact interpretation of Q, please consult JPEG documentation.
 For three bands interleaved, a couple of encoding options are available, controlled via the PHOTOMETRIC setting.
 The default setting should be used most of the time.
 Tiles produced this way are read correctly by most applications: